MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

 TODO

+### 2.6.1 Encoding of character

+TODO

+### 2.6.2 Monadic result

+TODO

+### 2.6.3 C++ Wrapper

+TODO

 # 3 Syntax

 The syntax is not context-free syntax, but it can be parsed by a top-down parser easily.
-For the input of the formatting string, the parser will match the replacement field.
+The parser will match the replacement field for the input of the formatting string.
 The replacement field describes how to process arguments.
 Consider the input as follows, it shows how to format `input_tm` into `output`.

 ```c
 mstr_result_t result_code = mstr_format(